Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Simulation Studies

 In the setting of Table \ref{tab-dina-mis-2}, even though the true model does not follow an exact attribute hierarchy in the sense of \eqref{eq:ahm def}, all permissible patterns are correctly selected in almost all simulated settings.
 Additionally, even though the true model is not LCBN, our estimation procedure accurately estimates the continuous parameters with similar errors compared to Table \ref{tab-dina}.
 Also, by comparing our final estimate to the first-stage PEM estimate, it is clear that our second-stage estimation decreases the RMSE in most scenarios.
 We also observe that the model selected by the second step generally has a lower EBIC and BIC.
 This can be explained as the parsimony of LCBNs leads to a more desirable model with a better fit to data.
 Notably, this advantage of LCBN is especially apparent in the challenging scenarios where the sample size $N$ is small and the noise level $r$ is large; that is, when we have less information in the data with a small signal-to-noise ratio.
 In summary, in these small sample and noisy scenarios, adopting our LCBN model by assuming that the latent attributes exhibit certain conditional independence according to the hierarchy graph, not only provides nice practical interpretation, but also improves model fit.

-Additional simulation studies where the proportion parameters $\pp$ respect the hierarchy graph but attributes do not exhibit the induced conditional independence asserted by LCBNs are presented in Section S.4 of the Supplementary Material.
+We report some additional simulation results in the Supplementary Material to further support our proposed method.
+In the Supplementary Material, Section S.4.3 includes simulations when the proportion parameters $\pp$ respect the hierarchy graph but attributes do not exhibit the induced conditional independence asserted by LCBNs; \darkblue{Section S.4.4 includes sensitivity analysis for choosing the tuning parameter $\lambda$ in the log penalty.}